ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 * Fixed: Schema type not displaying in admin for post specific #2045
 * Fixed: Review Title Link Displays 404 Error #2046
 * Fixed: Broken Access Control vulnerability reported by patchstack.com

-= 1.23 (21 Nov 2023) =

-* Feature: Added compatibility with "custom-post-types" plugin #2017
-* Fixed: Fixed Fatal Error: Call to undefined function wp_getimagesize() #2027
-* Feature: Created an option of 'Read More' in the description of review #2028
-* Enhancement: Do not strip html tags from job posting description #2030
-* Feature: Added compatibility with Webwinkelkeur to fetch reviews #2032
-* Feature: Added an option to hide the Place ID URL #2037
-* Fixed: The issue with Graphql on the pages shows the internal server error #2039
-* Fixed: Test with wordpress v6.4 #2040
-* Fixed: PHP warning in query monitor "Undefined array key 1" #2043

 All changelog available on [GitHub](https://github.com/ahmedkaludi/schema-and-structured-data-for-wp/releases).